128technology/docs/docs/cc_fips_access_mgmt.md

 5. Perform the following steps to verify the software integrity and protect against future tampering:

-- `sudo systemctl start 128T-rpm-verify`
+- Execute the self-test scan `sudo systemctl start 128T-rpm-verify`

-- The self-test scan is intiated and takes approximately two minutes to complete.
+ The self-test scan is intiated and takes approximately two minutes to complete.
 Upon completion, run:

  `systemctl status 128T-rpm-verify`

- Successful completion displays the following message:
+ The scan validates all executable files on the system against the `sha256` digest hash recorded in the signed RPMs from which they were installed.
+This ensures that no files have been replaced or tampered with.

+- Run `systemctl status 128T-rpm-verify` to confirm that the service shows:

  `PASS: All RPM file digests verified`